-Construction and operation effects on giant gartersnake would be the same as described above for CEQA.
-Construction and operation of Alternative 1 or 3 would result in a substantial adverse effect on giant gartersnake as compared to the No Project Alternative from removal of suitable habitat and potential loss of individuals.
-With implementation of Mitigation Measures WILD-1.20, WILD-1.21, VEG-2.2, VEG-3.2, and VEG-3.3, effects would be reduced to no adverse effect.
+Construction of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and the same mitigation measures would be implemented.
+Construction of Alternative 1 or 3 would result in a substantial adverse effect on giant gartersnake.
+With implementation of Mitigation Measures WILD-1.18, WILD-1.19, and WILD-1.20, effects would be reduced to no adverse effect.
+Operation of Alternative 1 or 3 would result in the same effects as those described above for CEQA, and there would be no adverse effect on giant gartersnake.

-Modeled habitat for giant gartersnake is present at the GCID Main Canal diversion, GCID Main Canal improvements, TRR West, new and widened roadways, Dunnigan Pipeline, and the Sacramento River discharge.
+Modeled habitat for giant gartersnake is present at the GCID Main Canal diversion, GCID Main Canal improvements, new and widened roadways, TC Canal intake, Dunnigan Pipeline, and the Sacramento River discharge.

 Construction of Alternative 2 would result in the permanent and temporary losses of modeled habitat for giant gartersnake (Table 10-2c).
-Impacts would be similar to those under Alternatives 1 and 3 except that permanent impacts on modeled upland habitat would be less under Alternative 2 because of reduced impacts from construction of the TRR West and temporary impacts on modeled aquatic and upland habitat would be greater under Alternative 2 because of the extended Dunnigan Pipeline and construction of the Sacramento River discharge under Alternative 2 (Appendix 10C, Table 10C-9).
+Impacts would be similar to those under Alternatives 1 and 3 except that additional habitat would be permanently lost because of the extended Dunnigan Pipeline and construction of the Sacramento River discharge under Alternative 2.
+Additional removal of habitat would also result in an increased potential for injury or mortality of giant gartersnake.
+There would also be a larger area that could be affected by contamination from spills or leaks of gasoline, oil, or other contaminants during construction.